elmendezz/QuickSwitch/README.md

+# QuickSwitch Fork - elmendezz version
-# What are the differences in this fork?
+## What are the differences in this fork?
 - QuickSwitch replaced with an useful app
 - No more slow web UI's!
 (You used to have to click on your web UI app, then on launchers, and then set them up.)
 - Easy-to-use app: click on your preferred launcher and you're done
 - You can see the logs!
 - lightweight app

-## The app is directly in the zip file.
+##### The app is directly in the zip file.
 I've also included the apk separately in case you only want to install the app and not remove your module.
+# This module will only support the WebUI version and My App.
+If Autor (of the original fork) updates the module, I will bring you an update as soon as possible.
 # QuickSwitch fork

 This is a fork of QuickSwitch.